Going it alone.

 - Mentors (Career / Business)

 Who’s missing?
 Well, I don’t have a personal chef or nutritionist.
 Unless you count my lovely wife, Mrs. Cubert!
 Long gone from this list is the tried and true Financial Planner.
 Farewell!

 You might consider a financial planner for the occasional one-off consult (fee-only advisors).
-Then, the risk of being sold products on commission is diminished, and no one is taking a percentage cut of your retirement portfolio.
+Then, the risk of being sold products on commission is diminished, and no one is taking a percentage cut from your retirement portfolio.
 John Schwarz wrote about this extensively in his excellent book, This is the Year I Put My Financial Life in Order.

 The tax code is crazy complicated.
 As great as Turbotax is, and I’ve used them for many years, they can’t help you near as much as a flesh and blood professional accountant.

 Case in point?
 Turbotax never bothered to “tell” me that my wife’s new adjustable chiropractic table qualified for an ADA tax credit of $1,000.
 Our accountant caught it a year after the purchase and was able to apply for the credit in arrears.
 That was the end of Turbotax for us.

 And once we got into rental properties, Turbotax wasn’t going to be of much use anyhow.
 There was simply no way that the tool was going to help me decide whether to go with standard or accelerated depreciation on our rentals.

-Know this: A good accountant not only helps you prepare tax returns, he or she also helps you mitigate your tax bill.
+Know this: A good accountant not only helps you prepare tax returns but he or she also helps you mitigate your tax bill.
 Meet with your accountant at the beginning of each tax year to plan your tax strategy.